UMCarpentries/intro-curriculum-r/paper/paper.md

 # Acknowledgements

-We thank the Carpentries organization for their workshop protocols and open-source Software Carpentry curriculum, upon which this curriculum is based.
+We thank The Carpentries organization for their workshop protocols and open-source Software Carpentry curriculum, upon which this curriculum is based.

 We thank Victoria Alden and Scott Martin for assisting us in organizing and